remar/cats-doc/funcspec1.md

 Cats - C# Abstraction for Tiles and Sprites.
 SDL2 2D general purpose graphics engine.

 This is version 1 of the specification.
+The API, data structures and file formats should be regarded as a _work in progress_ and will probably change down the road.
+The implementation of this specification will be versioned as 0.1.

 Author